SamMed05/c-cpp-notes/docs/c/function-pointers.md

 ## 📝 Exercises

-### Exercise 1: Create a Simple Calculator
+### Exercise 1: Flexible calculator

 Implement a calculator program that uses function pointers to perform basic arithmetic operations (addition, subtraction, multiplication, division) based on user input.
-Use an array of function pointers to select the appropriate operation without using `if` or `switch` statements.
+Use an array of function pointers to select the appropriate operation without using `if` or `switch` statements for operation selection.

 <details>
 <summary>Show Solution</summary>